FAQs for HSOC and STSC Seniors

 Sixteen (16) of the general requirement courses must be College courses.

 Junior Audit: In June the College office and Major/Minor academic advisers review the worksheets of rising seniors to check their progress toward graduation.
-The College Office reviews the General Requirement and Dr. Greene reviews worksheets of all rising seniors: HSOC and STSC majors, STSC minors and BIOE minors.
+The College Office reviews the General Requirement and the Associate Director reviews worksheets of all rising seniors: HSOC and STSC majors, STSC minors and BIOE minors.
 She contacts students if there are any issues with their worksheet about which they should be aware.

-Senior Audit: Dr. Greene reviews all senior worksheets in the fall between drop deadline and advance registration.
-Seniors should check in with their College adviser and with Dr. Greene in the fall and/or beginning of spring term (or their last term).
+Senior Audit: The Associate Director reviews all senior worksheets in the fall between drop deadline and advance registration.
+Seniors should check in with their College adviser and with the Associate Director in the fall and/or beginning of spring term (or their last term).

 Students can track their own progress toward graduation using this worksheet: